How to Cope With Rage and Anger in Relationships

 What causes rage and anger?

-Rage and anger can be brought on by many factors and if it is not controlled or dealt with correctly, it could lead to tragic events and sometimes fatal ones.
+Rage and anger could be brought on by many factors and if it is not controlled or dealt with correctly, it could lead to tragic events and sometimes fatal ones.

 People who have rage or anger issues in relationships need to be handled with care in order for the "explosion" to exclude a partner.